binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ![10,000' view and lower of VPS Security](images/10000VPS.png)

-Most of my work around VPSs are with GNU/Linux instances and when it makes sense for an organisation, I usually advocate that they bring in virtual private servers (VPS) [in-house](http://blog.binarymist.net/2014/11/29/journey-to-self-hosting/) as this gives you have more control.
+Most of my work around VPSs are with GNU/Linux instances and when it makes sense for an organisation, I usually advocate that they bring virtual private servers (VPS) [in-house](http://blog.binarymist.net/2014/11/29/journey-to-self-hosting/) as this gives you more control.
 Most of the testing in this chapter was performed on Debian instances, and usually, but not always, web servers.
 Unless stated, the following applies to these type of instances.

 ## 1. SSM Asset Identification {#vps-asset-identification}
 Take results from higher level Asset Identification which is found in the 30,000' View chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
 Remove any that are not applicable and add any that are newly discovered.
 Here are some to get you started:

 * Ownership.
 At first this may sound strange as you would likely assume that it is a given that you will always own, or at least have control of your server(s).
 I am going to dispel this myth.
 When an attacker wants to compromise your server(s), they will do so for a reason.
 It may just be for kicks, or it may be for a more sinister reason.
 They will want an asset that presumably belongs to you, your organisation, or your customers.
 If they are able to take control of your server(s) (own it, steal it, abuse it, etc.), then they have a foot hold to launch further attacks, or gain control of other assets that do not belong to them.
 With this in mind, you could think of your server(s) as an asset, also a liability.
 Both may be correct, either-way, you need to protect your server(s) and ensure a hardened security posture.
-This is covered under the [SSM Countermeasures](#vps-countermeasures) section looking at HIDS, Logging, and Alerting.
+This is covered under the [SSM Countermeasures](#vps-countermeasures) section looking at HIDS, Logging, and Alerting
 * Visibility into and of many things, such as:
   * Disk space
   * Disk IO